Yangr116/vst/docs/train.md

 ```

+Here, we give two examples.

-Here, we take "lmms-lab/LLaVA-NeXT-Data" as an example.
+### Taking "lmms-lab/LLaVA-NeXT-Data" as an example.

 Step1: Download data:
 ```shell